Limited item. Available to order below. LOW STOCK.

 or grind and can be bent with some heat.
 This material made it

-easy to make adjustments as I tested fitment over and over and over.
+easy to make adjustments when test fitting over and over on a

 Here's the plastic prototype bracket

 away from the engine did not seem to be a problem.
 In my 240 there seemed to be plenty of